Published 2026-07-18 · 21 min read

 Competitive Intelligence

-Chatbase is not competing in one market – it's positioned between a PLG-first SMB segment (where it dominates) and an enterprise segment (where Sierra and Intercom Fin are entrenching).
-The moat analysis matters more than the funding comparison.
+Chatbase is not competing in one market – it sits between a PLG-first SMB segment (where it dominates) and a venture-scaled enterprise segment consolidating from the top.
+Chatbase's own $10M-ARR announcement names the set it measures itself against: a "profitable challenger to Sierra, Decagon, and Fin."
+Lorikeet rounds out the picture as the compliance-grade specialist.
+The moat question matters more than the funding gap.

 Sierra

-Enterprise AI customer agents · Bret Taylor + Clay Bavor, founded Feb 2024
+Enterprise AI customer agents · out of stealth Feb 2024

 Competitive Positioning Map